angelddaz/presto_template/README.md

 3. Jupyter notebook can be run with
 `jupyter notebook ~/presto/cross-db-template.ipynb`
 This notebook assumes you are running presto locally in port 8080
+4. If you would like to avoid Jupyter and query directly from the command line `~/presto/presto-cli` will give you a terminal if presto is already running.
+5. visiting `http://localhost:8080/` in your browser will show you a UI for presto

 # Catalogs Included